100 sewing tools and equipment

 Basic Sewing Kit

-A good starting point is assembling a basic sewing kit.
-Prioritize acquiring these fundamental sewing tools before investing in additional accessories, and ensure you master their proper usage.
+A good starting point is assembling a basic sewing kit (if you don’t want to put one together, we recommend this ready-to-go 251 pieces basic sewing kit).
+Prioritize getting these fundamental sewing tools before investing in additional accessories, and ensure you master their proper usage.
 These essentials will serve as your foundation, guiding you through sewing lessons and beginner-friendly projects.
 Here’s what you’ll need:

-1. Thimble: Protects your finger when hand sewing.
+- Thimble: Protects your finger when hand sewing.
 This clever device resembles a bucket and is crafted to safeguard your finger while pushing a needle through layers of fabric.
+[Get 2 thimbles as part of this sewing kit]

-2. Tape Measure: Essential for taking measurements and sizing up fabric.
+- Tape Measure: Essential for taking measurements and sizing up fabric.
+[Get 1 piece of 60 inches tape measure with this kit]

-3. Zippers: Crucial for efficient fastening and closure in clothing and accessories.
+- Zippers: Crucial for efficient fastening and closure in clothing and accessories.
 Keep a few handy in versatile colors like black, cream, and navy.
+[Get 60 yards 20 piece zippers bulk]

-4. Haberdashery: Keep a few buttons, snaps, and elastics in hand for those finishing touches.
+- Haberdashery: Keep a few buttons, snaps, and elastics in hand for those finishing touches.
+[Get your haberdashery stash in this kit]

-5. Fabric Scissors: To trim your fabric.
+- Fabric Scissors: To trim your fabric.
 It’s recommended to begin with a high-quality, sharp pair.
+[Get the scissors bundle including fabric scissors]

-6. Seam Ripper: Helps fix any stitching mistakes quickly.
+- Seam Ripper: Helps fix any stitching mistakes quickly.
 Using scissors to rip a seam can potentially harm the fabric.
 A seam ripper, on the other hand, is specifically crafted to glide between fabric layers and precisely cut the thread without causing damage.
+[Get Singer Set of 3 Seam Rippers]

-7. Pin Cushion: Keeps your needles and pins organized and easy to reach.
+- Pin Cushion: Keeps your needles and pins organized and easy to reach.
+[Shop 216 pieces Pin Cushion Set]

-9. Cutting Shears: Essential for cutting fabric cleanly and accurately.
+- Cutting Shears: Essential for cutting fabric cleanly and accurately.
+[Get the scissors bundle including cutting shears]

-11. Safety Pins: Great for quick fixes and threading elastics.
+- Safety Pins: Great for quick fixes and threading elastics.
+[Get safety pins in this sewing kit]

-12. Pins: Holds fabric in place before sewing.
-Standard pins are suitable for general use, but when working with silk, opt for the finest pins available to prevent creating permanent holes in the delicate fabric.
-Below, I have provided more detailed information on the various types of pins.
+- Pins: Holds fabric in place before sewing.
+Standard pins are suitable for general use, but when working with silk, opt for the finest pins to prevent creating permanent holes in the delicate fabric.
+[Shop 216 pieces Pin Cushion Set]

-13. Threads: Stock up on various colors for both hand and machine sewing.
+- Threads: Stock up on various colors for both hand and machine sewing.
+[Shop high quality All Purpose Thread]

-14. Needles: Stock up on a variety of different types for both hand and machine sewing projects.
-Below, I have provided more detailed information on the various types of needles and threads.
+- Needles: Stock up on a variety of different types for both hand and machine sewing projects.
+[Shop hand sewing needles and machine needles]

 Cutting Tools